Who should take this exam

 -

-1. Docker Engine configuration
+1. Docker Engine configuration (10%)

 -

-2. Images and container builds
+2. Images and container lifecycle (10%)

 - Build application images from a provided Dockerfile

-- Tag images for use in a multi-service deployment
+- Tag images for deployment

 -

-3. Networks, volumes, and data services
+3. Networks, volumes, and service deployments (25%)

-- Create user-defined bridge networks and named volumes for persistent data
+- Create user-defined bridge networks and named volumes

 -

-4. Compose application stack
+4. Compose application stack (20%)

 -

-- Collect container logs and inspect running services for day-two operations
+- Collect container logs for operational review

 -